XanaduAI/flamingpy/doc/source/fp.rst

 fp
 ==

-This and the following sections contain the Python API details for FlamingPy.
+This and the following sections will detail the Python APIs for FlamingPy package.

-Module Details
+Module members
 --------------

 .. currentmodule:: flamingpy